JeremiahKaren/35percent.github.io/_posts/2018-09-15-grosvenor-taking-the-biscuit-factory.md

 Grosvenor's spin on the Biscuit Factory that it will bring life to a [_'burgeoning new neighbourhood in London'_](http://www.grosvenor.com/downloads/grosvenor%20britain%20and%20ireland/grosvenor-britain-ireland-approach-(2017), artfully propogated by the usual [community engagement](http://www.belonginbermondsey.com/) soft-soap, but if Grosvenor had any genuine interest in the community it would simply build the affordable housing that the local plan requires and build social rented housing; the demands are not onerous.
 As it is, one of the very richest families in the country will be getting richer at the expense of people in one of its poorest areas, by depriving them of the homes they need.

 This is not a planning application that deserves approval, by any measure.
-Southwark's planning committee [came close to throwing out Delancey's shopping centre application](http://35percent.org/2018-07-09-delancey/); it should make no mistake this time and send Grovesnor and its dreadful planning application packing.
+Southwark's planning committee [came close to throwing out Delancey's shopping centre application](http://35percent.org/2018-07-09-delancey/); it should make no mistake this time and send Grosvenor and its dreadful planning application packing.

 You can help by [objecting](https://planning.southwark.gov.uk/online-applications/applicationDetails.do?activeTab=makeComment&keyVal=_STHWR_DCAPR_9575486) to the application.